 Where a contract is formed, occasionally issues arise over who-in addition to, or in place of, the person who directly pressed the button to assent to the terms of a unilateral Internet contract-may be bound by its terms.
-For example, where a person acts as agent for a disclosed principal in clicking on a button to accept a unilateral Internet contract, the principal, not the agent, likely is the proper party to the agreement.1 Thus, for example, in Adsit Co. v.
-Gustin,2 the court enforced a forum selection clause in Terms of Use, holding that a customer had accessed a website as agent for her daughter-in-law.
-Similarly, in another case a court
+For example,

-^{22.05[2][}M] & chapter 22.
+253In contrast to the issue of assent, unconscionability and contract interpretation issues may turn on the particular substantive law applied, in addition to the venue where a case is brought.
+See generally infra §§ 21.04, 22.05[2][M] & chapter 22.
 Liberal judges, and courts in more liberal jurisdictions, will be more hospitable to unconscionability defenses than courts in conservative states.
 In addition, in California the parol evidence rule allows oral testimony to explain the parties' intent without showing that a term is ambiguous, which is a more liberal standard for admitting oral testimony than applied in most other states.

-208See, e.g., Attachmate Corp. v.
+254See, e.g., Attachmate Corp. v.
 Public Health Trust, 686 F. Supp.
 2d 1140 (W.D.
 Wash.
 2010) (denying a motion to change venue based on a provision in the terms of purchase orders providing that "[a]ny litigation between the parties regarding the terms of performance of this contract shall take place in Miami Dade Country, Florida" where no showing had been made that the present lawsuit involved the terms of performance of the purchase orders as opposed to the EULAs, which did not contain any forum selection clause but provided that they would be governed in accordance with Washington law).